JJAnalytics/Production-Inventory-Insights/README.md

 <a href="https://github.com/JJAnalytics/Production-Inventory-Insights/blob/main/ebay_mens_perfume.csv">Dataset</a>

 ## Questions (KPIs)
 What brands are seeing an increase in popularity?

 Which brands have the most unsold inventory compared to their sales?

 How can production be optimized to align with changing sales trends?

+<a href="https://github.com/JJAnalytics/Production-Inventory-Insights/blob/main/Screenshot%202025-01-27%20201433.png">View Dashboard</a>